Easy & Juicy Whole Roasted Turkey

-Ok ok I heard you sheesh!
-Some of you RAVED about the herb roasted turkey recipe I put up a few years ago and some of you said “uhhh Monique I love you and everything but that turkey is just toooooo much work with all that flipping and basting!” lol.
-So I thought it was time that I put up a super easy, moist, juicy, flavorful turkey for beginners or for those who just want something a bit more simple.
+Some of you RAVED about the herb-roasted turkey recipe I put up a few years ago and some of you said “uhhh Monique I love you and everything but that turkey is just toooooo much work with all that flipping and basting!” lol.
+So I thought it was time that I put up a super easy, moist, juicy, flavorful turkey recipe for beginners or for those who just want something simpler.

-The meat on this turkey is so tender and the skin bakes up tight, flavorful, dry and crisp, just they way I like it!
-I can’t handle turkey with soggy, flabby, chewy skin.
-Ick!
+The meat on this turkey is so tender and the skin roasts so tight, flavorful, dry, and crisp, just the way I like it!
+(Because Lord knows I can’t handle turkey with soggy, flabby, chewy skin.
+Ick!)

 I adore this easy & juicy whole roasted turkey recipe for several reasons.

 2.)
-The seasonings are very simple yet gives it such a nice flavor that goes well with ALL those thanksgiving fixings and makes the best gravy ever!!
-Don’t you DARE skip the butter!!
+The seasonings are very simple yet give it such a nice flavor that goes well with ALL those thanksgiving fixings and makes the best gravy ever!!
+Don’t skip the butter!!
 I know I’m being kinda bossy and I really don’t mean to be.
-It’s just that I want you too experience the juicy piece of turkey perfection that I just ate a few minutes ago.
+It’s just that I want you to experience the juicy piece of turkey perfection that I just ate a few minutes ago.

 3.)
 It’s so easy.
 Brine.
 Season.
 Bake.
 No flipping.
 No basting.
-There, you have NO excuses to not make a turkey this Thanksgiving.
+There, so now you have NO excuses not to make a turkey this Thanksgiving.
 None!

-Food Network has this cute little turkey calculator that does all the work for you if you just put in the the size of your turkey.
+Food Network has this cute little turkey calculator that does all the work for you if you just put in the size of your turkey.
 It will even tell you when you need to put the turkey into the oven based on when you want to eat dinner and also how big of a turkey you’ll need to feed X amount of people.
 So handy.
-You can check it out right here.

 - 16 lb turkey, thawed, inside packets removed